DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 # UI
 - Given that the game has a retro aesthetic to it, the UI would need to fit into that as well
 - I'm against having a completely minimal UI.
-Some things are allowed to be on scre
+Some things are allowed to be on screen at all times (like a health bar or something)

 # Modernizing the Look
 - The goal is to modernize the PS1 look, not just copy it.
 This means that we can take some liberties in some areas to make our game stand out a little more.